splunk/splunk-library-dotnetlogging/README.md

 ## License

-The Splunk Logging Library for .NET is licensed under the Apache License 2.0.
+The Splunk Logging Libraries for .NET are licensed under the Apache License 2.0.
 Details can be found in the LICENSE file.